-Subject to the terms and conditions set forth in the underwriting agreement that we expect to enter into with the underwriters, the underwriters will be committed to take and pay for all of the shares being offered, if any are taken, other than the shares covered by the option described below unless and until this option is exercised.
-Subject to certain conditions to be contained in the underwriting agreement, each underwriter will severally agree to purchase the number of shares indicated in the following table.
+Subject to the terms and conditions set forth in the underwriting agreement that we have entered into with the underwriters, the underwriters are committed to take and pay for all of the shares being offered, if any are taken, other than the shares covered by the option described below unless and until this option is exercised.
+Subject to certain conditions contained in the underwriting agreement, each underwriter has severally agreed to purchase the number of shares indicated in the following table.
 Oppenheimer & Co.
-Inc. will be the representative of the underwriters.
+Inc. is the representative of the underwriters.

 Underwriters Number of Shares

 Oppenheimer & Co.
-Inc.
+Inc. 1,674,083

 Needham & Company, LLC.
+1,674,083

 3,348,166

 Shares sold by the underwriters to the public will initially be offered at the offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the offering price.
-Any such securities dealers may resell any shares purchased from the underwriters to certain other brokers or dealers at a discount of up to \$ per share from the offering price.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.35 per share from the offering price.
+Any such securities dealers may resell any shares purchased from the underwriters to certain other brokers or dealers at a discount of up to \$0.10 per share from the offering price.